ml-explore/mlx/docs/src/dev/metal_debugger.rst

         metal::stop_capture();
     }

-The resulting GPU trace can be opened in Xcode and replayed.
-The `Dependencies` view offers a great overview of all operations.
-See the `Metal debugger documentation`_ for more information about the debugger.
+You can open and replay the GPU trace in Xcode.
+The ``Dependencies`` view has a great overview of all operations.
+Checkout the `Metal debugger documentation`_ for more information.

 .. image:: ../_static/metal_debugger/capture.png
     :class: dark-light